Week 6 #

 - One single character: returns

-if error or not foundint putchar(int c) /* stdout */ int putc(int c, FILE *stream) int getchar(void) /* stdin */ int getc(FILE *stream)
+EOFif error or not foundint putchar(int c) /* stdout */ int putc(int c, FILE *stream) int getchar(void) /* stdin */ int getc(FILE *stream) - String:

 int fputs(const char *string, FILE *stream) // does not put a newline at the end char *fgets(char *dest, int n, FILE *stream) // Reads at most (n-1) chars or until (and including) newline